 Safety for young people like you is important, whether it is about being safe offline or online.
-None of us can live without our smartphones, tablets or computers.
-We use them everyday to chat with friends and family, take and share photos, do our homework, listen to music, play games, and shop.
+Many of us rely on our smartphones, tablets or computers.
+We use them every day to chat with friends and family, take and share photos, do our homework, listen to music, play games, and shop.

 And just like in the offline world, the online world has risks and dangers.
 We need to keep ourselves and other younger people safe from the ‘creepers’ who troll through your space.

 We have all seen stories about people who have been hassled online or who have gotten into trouble for sending a text that might have been considered inappropriate.
 We know that because people can easily set up fake accounts and remain anonymous, some people who use the sites, games and apps you use, are adults pretending to be young people.